mesosphere/dcos-docs-site/pages/1.13/administering-clusters/package-registry/index.md

 ### Instructions to generate `.dcos` bundle

 The `package-registry` CLI can be used to bundle your package into a `.dcos` file that can be used by the `package-registry`.
-Let us assume that the {{ model.packageRepo }} package files are in a directory called `/path/to/package/`.
-If you list the contents of the this folder, it should have the package definition files:
+Assume that the {{ model.packageRepo }} package files are in a directory called `/path/to/package/`.
+It should contain the following package definition files:

 ```
 ➜ tree